NDBCK/Ansluta-Remote-Controller/README.md

 ###Prototype Hardware

 The CC2500 is readily available as module on ebay with integrated antenna and capacitors so no RF design is needed.
 Only an SPI connection and power supply is needed.
-I chose a cheap ebay module with a real CC2500 IC (no blob).
+I chose a cheap ebay module with a real CC2500 IC (no glob top).

 ![alt text](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/cc2500module.jpg "CC2500 module")